When sending money abroad, the amount of options available can be overwhelming.

 - Account managers are prompt, informative and friendly

 The one thing that stood out the most was the level of service provided.

 Customers loved the idea of calling in and speaking to a human within seconds.

 With Key Currency there is no holding, telephone switchboards or robots.

-And when you did speak to a human, they were friendly and informative.
+And when you speak to a human, they are friendly and informative.

 Key Currency negative reviews

 Here are some negative comments:

 - Compliance issues holding up payments